 When I was tucked in, and my father shut the light I always asked him a question.
 The question was always about how something worked.
 It could be a clock, a flower or even the universe.
-My father did not know everything, but he tried to answer and the better question I had, the longer I could stay up with the following discussion.
+My father did not know everything, but he tried to answer, and the better question I had, the longer I could stay up with the following discussion.
 The purpose of this was not so much the question itself as it was to stay up with him a while longer.
-But the how question and his answer got me more and more curious on the world, so I hang out in libraries (similar to Internet today but no login) and read books about the how.
+But the how question and his answer got me more and more curious on the world, so I hang out in libraries (similar to Internet today but no login and peaceful) reading books about the how.
 From Richard Scarry to Karl Marx.
 These books inspired me to understand how thing works and made me the doubter I am today, not going with the flow.

 The playbook is a great tool I have found out when working with teams and organizations, spreading the word of how.
 The term first hit me some years ago when I read a book about the famous football coach Vince Lombardi.
 I realized that today all teams in USA have a playbook, so I took that concept to my own club where I was the chairman.
 The club was small with only nine teams but big enough to create a mess in the organization.
 How should the budget be spread?
 Who is working in the cafeteria?
 What is our purpose and goal as a club?
 Who is responsible for our youth?
 Until then all this was noted in meeting minutes or a protocol, but these documents was only for the eyes of the board.
 When the board made a decision, we informed the members via an email or our webpage, but when new players joined us, they were not aware of this.